 Remember that the number of I’s on a student’s record affects the student’s class and workload, and must be removed before graduation.
 See the academic policy in the bulletin for more information.

 Yes, your student account will be billed $35 for each incomplete grade entered by an instructor.
 Besides finishing the class as soon as possible, payment is required before a transcript can be released.

 Before considering an incomplete, recheck your end date, which shows in your semester schedule on your iVue page, and in several emails to your Andrews email address.
 Here's how the end date is calculated:

 Self-paced open learning classes (901 sections, available to guest undergraduate students only) must be completed within 180 days from the selected start date.
 It is the student's responsibility to plan a pace of study to meet their personal deadlines, such a graduation, which may be before the course deadline.

 Interactive online courses (950-999 sections) have fixed start and end dates listed in the current academic calendar.
 Within the first week, make sure you can meet the deadlines for assignments and exams listed in the course space and syllabus - if this won't fit, withdraw before the drop/add date.

-Schedule 35 hours of focused study time for every semester credit.
-For example, to complete a 3-credit class successfully, schedule 100+ hours.
-This time will be spent reading assigned pages, watching videos, completing assignments, projects, discussions online, or exams, or communicating with your instructor.
-If you want to finish a 3-credit class in 8 weeks, 12+ hours are needed per week; to finish a 3-credit class in 24 weeks, 3+ hours per week will do it.
+For undergraduate studies, schedule 40-45 hours of focused study time for every semester credit.
+For example, to complete a 3-credit class successfully, schedule 120-135 hours.
+If you want to finish a 3-credit class in 8 weeks, schedule 12-15 hours per week; to finish in 24 weeks, 3+ hours per week works.